2015 World Championships in Athletics – Men's 100 metres

 The men's 100 metres at the 2015 World Championships in Athletics was held at the Beijing National Stadium on 22 and 23 August.

+For only the second time in the World Athletics Championships, the winning margin in the men's 100 metres was 0.01 seconds.
+The first time this happened was in 2003.

 Summary

 Justin Gatlin had the world leading time in 2015.
 Gatlin ran 9.83 s in the heats and 9.77 s in the semi-final.
 Reigning champion Usain Bolt ran times of 9.96 s in both rounds.
 Jimmy Vicaut and Su Bingtian qualified for the final with tied fastest loser times of 9.986 s, so there were 9 competitors in the final.

 In the final, Bolt finished one hundredth of a second ahead of Gatlin in a time of 9.79 s.

 There was a tie for third place, with Andre De Grasse and Trayvon Bromell both finishing in 9.911 s, and two bronze medals were awarded.

 At 39 years, 139 days old, Kim Collins became the oldest ever competitor for the men's 100 m.